Frequently Asked Questions

 - Cloud computing applications for game-playing, office applications, online backup, file syncing and so forth

-Q: What are RSPs expected to sell?
-Will this include entertainment such as IP-TV?
+Q: Do RSPs sell entertainment services such as IP-TV?

-Q. Are the UFB wholesale products capable of supporting voice telephony?
+Q. Do UFB wholesale products support voice telephony?

-Q: What ports would be available for use by Retail Service Providers?
+Q: What ports are available for use by Retail Service Providers?

 A: Ports are located on the ONT, placed in the household or business premises of end users connecting to UFB.
-The standard configuration of the ONT will provide 4 Ethernet ports and 2 legacy Voice (ATA) ports.
+The standard configuration of the ONT provides 4 Ethernet ports and 2 legacy Voice (ATA) ports.
 This provides capacity for a number of different RSPs to deliver services into the one home.
-Generally speaking, the Ethernet port will support broadband and Voice over IP and Video applications, while ATA ports are intended to support most standard services currently delivered over the PSTN, including voice telephony, fax, alarming etc.
+Generally speaking, the Ethernet port supports broadband and Voice over IP and Video applications, while ATA ports can support most standard services currently delivered over the PSTN, including voice telephony, fax, alarming etc.